brooklynrail/brooklynrail-platform/content/events/2020/09/common-ground-a-conversation-with-dr-vandana-shiva.md

       lectures, teaches, consults, makes, and does.
 She marries these two sets of practice under two organizing structures: Spontaneous Vegetation and Social Ecologies."
+  - person: milli-macen-moore
+    event_bio: Milli Macen-Moore is a regenerative urban grower and a steward of the environment.
+She directs Metabolic Studio’s Farmlab, under the mission to combat climate change and mass extinction through the study and applied science of living systems.
+Milli’s work at the Metabolic Studio explores the many roles that vegetation plays in remediation, food systems, soil building, restoration, and community science.
 date: 2020-10-02 13:00:00 -0500
 end_date: 2020-10-02 14:30:00 -0500
 series: 5